woods college of advancing studies

 Gasson Hall is the oldest building on campus.
 It includes the general administrative offices of the College and Graduate School of Arts and Sciences and many classrooms.

-Hillside Offices contain Communications, Economics, History, Philosophy and Theology Department as well as the Campus police and Residential Life offices.
+Maloney Hall contains Connell School of Nursing, the Economics Department, as well as the Campus police and Residential Life offices.
 A café is on the first level.

 Higgins Hall houses the Biology and Physics Departments.